robw2000/plex-tvstation/README.md

-# Plex Playlist Generator
+# Plex TV Station

 > **Note**: This documentation was written by Cursor AI and may contain mistakes or inaccuracies.
 Please verify any information before proceeding.

+This repository contains two main scripts:

-This script automatically generates a playlist in Plex that includes all unwatched movies and TV shows, starting with the next unwatched episode of each series or movie.
-The playlist is rebuilt each time the script runs, ensuring it always reflects the current state of your library.
+1. **tvstation.py**: Automatically generates a playlist in Plex that includes all unwatched movies and TV shows, starting with the next unwatched episode of each series or movie.
+2. **media_library_analyzer.py**: Analyzes your local media library and compares it with online databases to identify missing episodes and movies.

-## Features
+## tvstation.py Features

 - Creates a playlist with unwatched movies and TV shows
 - Starts with the next unwatched episode of each series